-For quite a long time we raced stalking rain clouds.
-They made for interesting changes of sun and shadow.
+We raced stalking rain clouds.
+They made interesting contrasts of sun and shadow.

 I discovered that the wind was less on the prow of the ship than on the sun deck and decamped for a more sheltered location.

 Another windmill with a drainage ditch.
-These mini-canals had regular sluices to manage the water flow.
+These mini-canals had sluices to manage the water flow.

 The grass was lush and green.
 We frequently passed herds of cattle and sheep.